rizac/stream2segment/README.md

      ```
      (see section `if __name__ == "__main__"` in the module)

-   - executed via the stream2segment `processing` routine:
+   - executed via the stream2segment `process` command:
      ```console
      s2s process -c <config_file> -p <processing_module> ...
      ```